 The Zurich studio, which is led by Juan González and Rubén Daluz, was asked to design the home for a family of five with a keen interest in nature.
 They call it Casa Forest.
 The clients wanted to make the most of their scenic plot, which is bordered to the east and south by deciduous trees.
+The architects responded by designing a faceted form, to create an assortment of views facing the woods.
+They also created a generous roof terrace.
 IV House / MESURA.
 Architects: MESURA Location: Calle Tamarindos, 3, 03296 Matola, Alicante, Spain Contractor: Construcciones y rehabilitaciones Mettas Project Year: 2015 Photographs: Pedro Pegenaute From the architect.

 IV House, designed by MESURA is an ambitious work marked by its long period of design and building, designed from the location&demand and formalized from its systems&details.
-It is located in the countryside around the city of Elche, in a hot and humid climate and barren landscape.
-The site consists of an existing home in the center of the field, leaving undefined surroundings: bad quality spaces and no exterior-interior relationship.
 Architect Luciano Kruk designs a house made of three stacked forms of rough unfinished concrete overlooking a golf course in Argentina.
 Photography by Daniela Mac Adden Architect Luciano Kruk, has designed a house located just north of the coastal town of Pinamar, in Buenos Aires, Argentina.

 House on a Slope / Gian Salis Architect.
 Architects: Gian Salis Architect Location: Wyhlen, 79639 Grenzach-Wyhlen, Germany Project Year: 2013 Photographs: Courtesy of Gian Salis Architect "Each part of the construction should have its own beauty and power.